thisismsreddy/djangorestframework-best-practices/README.md

 # models_extra_fields_app

-In this app I've create a simple model with three fileds , and added one extra field we can use this field make data base lookups and third party api calls and we jest over riding create methold on views.
+In this app I've create a simple model with three fileds , and added one extra field we can use this field make data base lookups and third party api calls and we jest over riding create methold on views And extra field can be simple string field or it can me model method or serializer method Note when your add extra field you have to over ride create method on serializer or in the view